suppressPackageStartupMessages({

 Variable Construction

-# Robust variable mapping
+# Robust variable mapping - UPDATED TO USE distance_euclidean_rca consistently

 <- names(data_for_models)